 How is alimony decided?

-Judges look at the following when deciding whether and how much alimony to award:
+Judges look at a few different factors to decide whether and how much alimony to award:

-- Economic and non-economic contribution of both parties to the marriage
+- Both parties’ economic and non-economic contribution to the marriage

-- Lost economic opportunity as a result of the marriage
+- Lost economic opportunity because of the marriage

 How much alimony will be paid?

-Except for reimbursement alimony or unusual circumstances, the amount of alimony should generally not be more than the receiving spouse’s need or 30–35 percent of the difference between the parties' gross incomes established at the time the order is issued.
+Except for reimbursement alimony or unusual circumstances, the amount of alimony should generally be no more than the receiving spouse needs or 30–35 percent of the difference between the parties' gross incomes when the order is issued.

-- Gross income which the court has already considered for setting a child support order
+- Gross income the court has already considered for setting a child support order

-- Whether the spouse who is paying alimony is providing health insurance and the cost of health insurance for the ex-spouse
+- Whether the spouse paying alimony is providing and paying for health insurance for the ex-spouse

-- Whether the spouse who is paying has been ordered to secure life insurance for the benefit of the ex-spouse and the cost of the insurance
+- Whether the spouse who is paying has been ordered to provide and pay for life insurance for the ex-spouse’s benefit

 - Sources and amounts of unearned income, including capital gains, interest and dividends, annuity, and investment income from assets the spouse paying alimony still has that weren’t given to the receiving spouse at the time of divorce

-- Living together for a long time before marriage and sharing money during that time, or living apart before the divorce for a long time, each of which the court may consider in determining the length of the marriage
+- Living together for a long time before getting married and sharing money during that time, or living apart before the divorce for a long time.
+The court may consider these when determining the length of the marriage.

-- A spouse’s inability to support themself because they don’t have property, maintenance or employment opportunity
+- If a spouse isn’t able to support themself because they don’t have property, maintenance or employment opportunity

 - Any other factor the court thinks is relevant and includes in a written explanation

 If the spouse who’s paying alimony remarries, a judge who’s deciding whether to increase the alimony will not consider the new spouse’s income.